Substance Abuse Resources in Altoona Drug Rehab, Alcohol Rehab & Detox

 To determine which one is the best program for you, assess your situation while you compare the different levels of treatment.
 Bear in mind how long you’ve been addicted to the substance, which substance it is and your history of addiction.
 Check your insurance for information about what treatments are covered and find out if you’re eligible for any other forms of financial aid if needed.
-Many patients choose a national network of treatment centers to help, such as The Recovery Village.
 These centers are staffed with trustworthy, qualified professionals, and you can speak to an addiction specialist to go over these important points, get answers to your questions and formulate the best plan of action for your healing.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Altoona Drug & Alcohol Detox Centers